 So far, the platform contains Chinese texts imported by the Scripta Sinica database of Academia Sinica, Kanripo of Kyoto University, Ctext of Harvard University, amounting to a total of 8 billion characters.
 The authority files contain the place names of China Historical Geographic Information System (CHGIS), the names of China Biographical Database (CBDB), and so on.
 This forms a strong basis for textual query, which can operate with hierarchical structures that sort the authority files into categories and texts into paragraph, chapter, book or volume.

 It is commonplace today to perceive the digital humanities as a site that generates revolutionary paradigms for scholarship.
-The networking service provided by the Academia Sinica Digital Humanities Research Platform aims to build on this potential by integrating scholarly work in the humanities that goes beyond individual endeavor.
+The networking service provided by the Academia Sinica Digital Analysis System for Humanities aims to build on this potential by integrating scholarly work in the humanities that goes beyond individual endeavor.

 ASCDC is currently working on introducing the structure of Linked Open Data (LOD), International Image Interoperability Framework (IIIF), optical character recognition (OCR), and named entity recognition (NER) in order to amplify and upgrade the analytical capacity of this platform.